 The Canadian Amateur Radio Basic Qualification exam challenges your understanding across seven key sections, from regulations and operating procedures to advanced concepts like propagation and circuit theory.
 Whether you’re studying to become a licensed ham or refreshing your skills, this exam provides a comprehensive assessment of your knowledge.
 With questions drawn from the extensive Basic Qualification Question Bank, each section equips you with the expertise needed to operate safely, legally, and effectively in the amateur radio world.

-Basic Ham Radio Exam
+Basic Amateur Radio Course Practice Exam

 1 / 100